shariq1989/cookbook/content/recipe/lc-korean-ramen.md

 {{< figure src="/images/lcram3.jpeg" class="instructionFigure">}}

-4. While the tofu is cooking, wash and rinse the noodles.
+4. While the tofu is cooking, wash and rinse the shirataki noodles.
 5. Stir the noodles into the ramen and cook for another minute.

 {{< figure src="/images/lcram4.jpeg" class="instructionFigure">}}